When you print your worksheet, do you want to see the comments or not? Printing choices for comments are on Page Setup's tab.

 to Delete Comment: Select the

-comment (so that it has a dotted border) and press the DELETE key.
+comment (In Excel 2007 and 2010 it will have a dotted border) and press the DELETE key.

 But in this situation, with the two comments overlapping it is very easy to select and delete the

 You control how comments print from the Page Setup dialog on the Sheet tab.

 If necessary, insert a page break between the two tables.